Blockchain in Supply Chain Management

 Blockchain can record information, track the progress of assets, and show previous records of assets.
 As a result, anyone can view the origin and journey of an asset or product in real-time.

-Blockchain And Tradeability in Supply Chains
+Blockchain and Tradeability in Supply Chains

 Tradeability is a concept that redefines the traditional marketplace.
 For example, blockchain can allow you to tokenize an asset.
 This is done by breaking an object into shares that digitally represent ownership.